 The Department of Pathology offers education and training for a broad range of students, from undergraduates through postgraduate fellows and researchers.
-It provides basic pathology courses to health sciences students; a clinical training program for medical laboratory scientists; a Master of Science program in pathology; residency training programs leading to American Board of Pathology certification in anatomic pathology and clinical pathology; fellowship training in pathology subspecialties; and postdoctoral research training in cellular and molecular pathology.
+It provides basic pathology courses to health sciences students, a clinical training program for medical laboratory scientists, a Master of Science program in pathology, residency training programs leading to American Board of Pathology certification in anatomic pathology and clinical pathology, fellowship training in pathology subspecialties, and postdoctoral research training in cellular and molecular pathology.

 Pathology courses are a major component of the University's program in Medical Laboratory Science, a Bachelor of Science program that trains medical laboratory scientists; see Medical Laboratory Science in the Catalog.

-The Department of Pathology offers postgraduate clinical fellowship programs in hematopathology, transfusion medicine, clinical microbiology, cytopathology, molecular genetics pathology, and surgical pathology for physicians who have completed residency training in pathology.
+The Department of Pathology offers postgraduate clinical fellowship programs in hematopathology, transfusion medicine, clinical microbiology, cytopathology, molecular genetic pathology, and surgical pathology for physicians who have completed residency training in pathology.
 These fellowships consist of one to two years of diagnostic work and research.